skipperkongen/data-science/spark-json.md

 ## Read JSON data into DataFrame

-Reading JSON data into Spark is dead easy (set basepath below to your data-science folder).
-The Twitter JSON schema is a little verbose, so we will reduce the data to the bare essensials.
-Also, we will lowercase the text field with a function from the [sql functions package](https://spark.apache.org/docs/1.4.0/api/scala/index.html#org.apache.spark.sql.functions$):
+Reading JSON data into Spark is dead easy (just set basepath below to your data-science folder):

 ```scala
 val basepath = "/path/to/data-science"